psistats/ci-testing/README.md

 # ci-testing

-a project for testing ci and building stuff
+This project serves as a testing ground for jenkins/github/python/etc integration